 - 2019 Framework sails fitted to the mill

 These dates are the best estimates.
 For sons of millers, assumes they started working the mill from the age of 16 years.

 Walter Henry Chester married Jane Maria Hough (daughter of owner John Hough) in 1893.
-He was landlord of the Railway Inn, Main Street, Swannington 1901 and 1911.
+He was landlord of the Railway Inn, Main Street, Swannington 1901-1925.